 Interesting you mention Malick.
-I see the domestic-small in TTW and STS but DoH and ToL seem. all about the sublime: the implication of our own cycles, of love and birth and death, in the larger seasonal and geologic cycles, a billion-year-old drama of creation and destruction, crystallization and dissolution.
+I see the domestic-small in TTW and STS but DoH and ToL seem all about the sublime: the implication of our own cycles, of love and birth and death, in the larger seasonal and geologic cycles, a billion-year-old drama of creation and destruction, crystallization and dissolution.
 Speaking of D. Ward, I see the Lerner comparison, but the difference to me is Lerner is always so successfully lucid, he manages to get everything across, his expertise with language is shown through the instrumental ability to evoke meaning to an audience.
 I guess I'm coming across naive.
 Maybe I'm not reading Dana slowly enough, or the problem lies in not rereading it more than once, but I wonder if he's able to get everything in his head across as well, whether a lot of the time it's only legible/doing work in his own head.
 (Alternative?)
 This all said: I still love "Bas Jan Ader," and I liked a lotta parts of "Typing Wild Speech," except Geoff; I just can't valorize actively antisocial-as opposed to passively asocial-behavior.
-Kerouac's another example of romanticized sociopathy, so it wasn't totally a surprise to see This
+Kerouac's another example of romanticized sociopathy, so it wasn't totally a surprise to see This Can't Be Life's acknowledgments page.)
+Push back on any of this.61

-And the wind: Can't you see, though, that like Ayn Rand's works, there's a personality type that could gain from reading On The Road?
+61 And the wind said: Can't you see, though, that like Ayn Rand's works, there's a personality type that could gain from reading On The Road?
 Maybe you are already sufficiently decadent, maybe you've lived in a commune